How to Get a Motorcycle License in the US?

 Some states might require you to log a given number of supervised hours, especially if 'you're under 18.
 In this case, the one supervising you will be in another motorcycle within a given distance.

 NOTE: Since the requirements at this stage vary by state, we suggest that you go through your local DMV website.
-Here, you’ll get to understand what rules you need to follow when practicing your skills.
+Here, you'll get to understand what rules you need to follow when practicing your skills.
+You can also go through motorcycle safety foundation for more details.

 Step #3.
 Take a skills test: The last step to getting fully licensed as a motorcyclist involves taking a road test.
 Here, you'll need to display your ability to maneuver (brake, accelerate, safe and quick turns, etc.) your bike on a closed course or any other secluded area.